[This article about holiday sales may contain affiliate links at no cost to you]

-Right now, the holiday sales season hasn’t really started.
-That gives you plenty of time to sit down with a piece of paper and make a list of all the things you actually want to buy.
+Right now, the holiday sales season is just getting started.
+That gives you time to sit down with a piece of paper and make a list of all the things you actually want to buy.
 You can do this on your phone too if it’s easier to keep track of those things there.

 The idea behind this is simple.
 If you want or need something, it shouldn’t be too hard to put it down on a list.
 After all, at this point you should have an idea of what you’re actually looking for.
 That can be things you want yourself or gifts you want to buy for others.

 As you’re listing these things, keep an eye of the estimated value of these items.
 It’s very easy to just list 80 items but you have to be realistic and work within your budget.
 I can’t tell you how much you should spend on the holidays.
 It’s an individual question.
 However, it’s important not to put yourself in a spot where you’re paying off holiday bills and stressing over money well into next year.

 If you want more flexibility on your holiday budget, maybe cut back on other items.
 Want to spend more on gifts then cut back on that daily lunch at work or make the coffee at home.